 To understand how well expanding ring works, we measure the average stopping TTL for searches to objects with increasing replication ratios.
-In our simulations the expanding ring starts with TTL = 1, and expands the TTL linearly by 2 each time.
+In our simulations the expanding ring starts with TTL=1, and expands the TTL linearly by 2 each time.
 Figure 4 shows the results for various topologies.
 As we can see, expanding ring successfully reins in the TTL as the object's replication ratio increases.
 While searches for objects with low replication ratio need TTLs larger than 5, the searches stop at TTL of 1 or 2 when the object replication is over 10%.

-We also record the average number of messages a node has to process.
-The results are shown in Figure 4.
-Comparing the message overhead results between flooding and expanding ring, we can see that, for objects that are replicated at 0.125% of the nodes, even if flooding uses the best TTL for each network topology, expanding ring still halves the per-node message overhead.
+We also record the average number of messages a node has to process (Figure 4).
+Comparing the message overhead between flooding and expanding ring, we can see that, for objects that are replicated at 0.125% of the nodes, even if flooding uses the best TTL for each network topology, expanding ring still halves the per-node message overhead.

 To understand the overall impact of expanding rings in a P2P network, we run a large set of simulations as explained in section 2.3.
 The results are shown in the "expanding ring" column in Tables 2 through 5.
-(The tables are a comparison of various performance metrics of search methods in the four network topologies.)